From Board of Education policy IKF-R-1:

-- Social Studies (3.5) – Three and a half social studies credits.* The required credits include: 1.0 credit of American history, 1.0 credit of world history, 0.5 credit of geography, 0.5 credit of U.S. government and 0.5 credit of economics.
+- Social Studies (3.0) – Three social studies credits.* The required credits include: 1.0 credit of American history or world history and 0.5 credit of U.S. government

 - Mathematics (3.0) – Three math credits, one of which must be algebra I or a higher level of math.
 The district algebra I end-of-course exam is a part of the final algebra I grade.*